 One of the popular images of the Aztec culture consists of a priest or emperor in a large feathered headdress.
 The world’s last remaining example forms a highlight of the Weltmuseum Wien’s permanent exhibition.

-- Also known as the crown of Montezuma and similar such titles (without evidence for their accuracy)
+- Also known as the crown of Montezuma and other titles

 - Presence in Vienna somewhat contentious

 The list of components of this Aztec headdress already gives a reasonable indication of its worth: gold, gilt bronze, leather, paper, cotton and other fibres, and feathers from the quetzal, cotingas, roseate spoonbill, squirrel cuckoo and kingfisher.

 Combine these ingredients into a glorious 116cm by 175cm panoply of shimmering blues, greens and gold, throw in an association with an iconic Mexican culture, add a twist of Habsburg history, and you have a quite remarkable piece of art.

 (Incidentally, the quetzal bird itself plays its own special role in Aztec culture through, for example, an association with Quetzalcoatl, an important deity.)

 Even today, the headdress still retains much of its original colour, and you can imagine the stunning physical impression it would have made when worn, even without any spiritual implications.

 As you might suspect, much presumably happened between Aztec artisans putting together the headdress in early 16th-century Mexico and it appearing in an ethnographic museum in 21st century Vienna.

 The Penacho somehow came into the possession of Archduke Ferdinand II of Tirol (1529-1595), a Habsburg scion who ruled, for example, territories in what is now the west of Austria.